Dani Hernández

-Daniel 'Dani' Hernández Santos (born 21 October 1985) is a Venezuelan professional footballer who plays for Spanish club CF Fuenlabrada as a goalkeeper.
+Daniel 'Dani' Hernández Santos (born 21 October 1985) is a Venezuelan former professional footballer who played as a goalkeeper.

 Club career

 Early career

 Born in Caracas, Hernández played Spanish lower league and amateur football until the age of 25, competing mainly in the Community of Madrid.
-During that time, he represented CF Rayo Majadahonda, CD Guadalajara, CU Collado Villalba, Real Madrid C, Rayo Vallecano B, Real Jaén, Valencia CF Mestalla and Real Murcia, delivering a Player of the match performance on 26 October 2010 in a 0–0 home draw against Real Madrid in the round of 32 of Copa del Rey (5–1 aggregate loss).
+During that time, he represented CF Rayo Majadahonda, CD Guadalajara, CU Collado Villalba, Real Madrid C, Rayo Vallecano B, Real Jaén, Valencia CF Mestalla and Real Murcia CF, delivering a Player of the match performance on 26 October 2010 in a 0–0 home draw against Real Madrid in the round of 32 of Copa del Rey (5–1 aggregate loss).
 Additionally, he represented SD Huesca in the Segunda División in the first part of the 2009–10 campaign, but his input consisted of two domestic cup appearances.

 Valladolid

 On 19 August 2011, Hernández signed a 1+2 contract with Real Valladolid in division two.
 He spent the vast majority of his first year as understudy to Jaime but, due to injury to his teammate, excelled in the promotion playoffs as the team returned to La Liga after a two-year absence, conceding only once in four appearances and three starts.

 Hernández continued to be first choice in the 2012–13 season, helping the Castile and León side retain their league status after ranking in 14th position.
 After a one-year loan in the Super League Greece with Asteras Tripolis FC, he acted as backup to Javi Varas.